-“We see an additional need for patients with disabilities to be prepared to respond to disaster situations,” says Lisa Beck, a clinical nurse specialist at Mayo Clinic.
-“As we learned during Hurricane Katrina and other natural disasters, persons with disabilities need to consider a number of different factors, such as identifying who is in their support system, special transportation needs and what supplies to include in their emergency preparedness kits.”
+“We see an additional need for patients with disabilities to prepare to respond to disaster situations,” says Lisa Beck, a clinical nurse specialist at Mayo Clinic.
+“As we learned during Hurricane Katrina and other natural disasters, persons with disabilities need to consider a number of different factors.
+Such as identifying who is in their support system, special transportation needs.
+And what supplies to include in their emergency preparedness kits.”

 Beck worked with disabled patients to design patient education materials.
-She recommends that people with disabilities take the following steps to ensure they are prepared:
+She recommends that people with disabilities take the following steps to ensure they prepared themselves:

 - Practice getting out of the house quickly at least twice a year.